upyog/UPYOG/core-services/egov-notification-mail/README.md

 ## Service Details

-egov-notification-mail is a consumer which listens to the egov.core.notification.email topic, reads the message and generates email using SMTP Protocol.
+Mail Notification Service (egov-notification-mail) is a consumer which listens to the egov.core.notification.email topic, reads the message and generates email using SMTP Protocol.
 The services needs the the senders email configured.
-On the other hand, if senders email is not configured, the services gets the email id by internally calling egov-user service to fetch email id.
-Once the email is generated, the content is localized by egov-localization service after which its been notified to the email id.
+On the other hand, if senders email is not configured, the services gets the email id by internally calling
+User Service (egov-user) to fetch email id.
+Once the email is generated, the content is localized by Localization Service (egov-localization) after which its been notified to the email id.

 ### API Details